humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

 ## EXAMPLES ##

-The following example illustrates the operation of **urrhythm.** The first two spines (<span class="rep">kern</span> and <span class="rep">metpos</span>) constitute the input.
+The following example illustrates the operation of <span class="tool">urrhythm</span>.
+The first two spines (<span class="rep">kern</span> and <span class="rep">metpos</span>) constitute the input.
 The third spine (<span class="rep">URrhythm</span>) is added by the <span class="tool">urrhythm</span> command.
 All three spines are given in the output. ``